syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-The screenshot shows the output of programmatic animation in selection.
 You can download the sample for above source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Programatic_Animation1251260296).

 ![](SfListView_images/SfListView-SelectionAnimation.gif)

 ## Events

-### SelectionChanging Event
+### SelectionChanging event

-The [SelectionChanging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanging_EV.html) event is raised while selecting an item at the execution time before the item is selected.
+The [SelectionChanging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanging_EV.html) event is raised while selecting an item at the execution time.
 [ItemSelectionChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemSelectionChangingEventArgs.html) has the following members which provides the information for `SelectionChanging` event:

  * AddedItems: Gets collection of the underlying data objects where the selection is going to process.
  * RemovedItems: Gets collection of the underlying data objects where the selection is going to remove.

-You can cancel the selection process within this event by setting `ItemSelectionChangingEventArgs.Cancel` property to true.
+You can cancel the selection process within this event by setting the `ItemSelectionChangingEventArgs.Cancel` property to true.

-The `SelectionChanging` event used for the following use cases,
+The `SelectionChanging` event is used for the following use case:

- * Disable the selection of the particular item based on underlying data.
+ * Disable the selection of the particular item based on the underlying data.

-To hook the `SelectionChanging` event, and cancel selection of an item, follow the code example:

 {% tabs %}
 {% highlight c# %}